Ihtheram/CS_Study_Docs/DevOps/DevOps Interview Questions.md

 AWS, or Amazon Web Services, is a cloud computing platform that offers a wide range of services to help individuals and organizations build and deploy applications and services in a flexible and scalable manner.

-"The cloud" refers to the delivery of computing resources, such as servers, storage, databases, networking, and software, over the internet.
+"The cloud" provides cloud computing services and "cloud computing" refers to the delivery of computing resources, such as servers, storage, databases, networking, and software, over the Internet.
 Cloud computing has gained popularity due to its numerous benefits, including cost savings, scalability, flexibility, and ease of use.
 It allows businesses to focus on their core competencies without the need to invest in and manage physical infrastructure.

 ### Define Infrastructure, Platform, and Software as a Service